Horizon Line

 Horizon Line is a 2020 English-language Swedish adventure thriller film directed by Mikael Marcimain and starring Alexander Dreymon, Allison Williams and Keith David.
-The film concentrates on a pair that desperately struggles to survive, flying a small plane over the Indian Ocean after the pilot suffered a fatal heart attack.
+The film concentrates on a pair that desperately struggles to survive, flying a cessna 180 plane over the Indian Ocean after the pilot suffered a fatal heart attack.

-Horizon Line was released on 6 November 2020 in Sweden by SF Studios, and in the United States on 12 January 2021 by STXfilms.
+Horizon Line was released in Sweden on 6 November 2020 by SF Studios and in the United States on 12 January 2021 by STXfilms.

 Plot

 Sara is at an island bar and is getting ready to head home.
 She is with a boyfriend and he asks her for one more drink before she goes.
 He orders, then heads out of the bar (presumably to the bathroom), and she leaves, as she has stated that she "hates goodbyes."

 Fast forward one year later in London, Sara takes a cab to the airport to leave for a wedding.

 Visiting Mauritius for her friend's wedding, Sara hooks up with ex-boyfriend Jackson, misses the last boat to the wedding venue on Rodrigues, and hitches a ride on a small plane piloted by her friend, Freddy Wyman, who is also going to the wedding.
 She is surprised when it turns out that Jackson has also arranged to fly with Freddy to the wedding.

 Freddy invites Sara to the co-pilot seat while Jackson sleeps.
 During the flight Freddy has a heart attack and passes away, sending the plane into freefall.
 Sara and Jackson recover, but the autopilot is damaged, and they are faced with the fact that Sara, who Freddy has taught some basics, will need to fly the plane to get them to safety.